5 Security Risks Every Vibe-Coded App Has (And How to Fix Them)

 Our free security scanner runs 19 passive checks on any URL — exposed API keys in JS bundles, .env file access, missing headers, source maps, directory listing, and more.
 It takes 30 seconds, requires no signup, and gives you a security grade (A–F) with specific fix instructions.

-Free security scan.
-19 checks.
-Find exposed API keys, .env files, and missing headers in seconds.
+19 passive checks.
+Find exposed API keys, .env files, missing headers, source maps.